- Email: email@example.com

 I have been a graduate teaching assistant on the following modules:

 - Computers and Programming in Geosciences (SOEE1160)

-- GIS and modelling practical support
+- GIS, modelling, Python and Jupyter Notebook practical support

 - Field, GIS and Research Skills (SOEE1630)

 - GIS and statistics softare practical support